-It seems hard to believe that, in the entirety of American history, only one Supreme Court justice has ever been on a government-issued coin.
+It seems hard to believe that, in the entirety of American history, only one Supreme Court justice (who wasn’t previously President of the United States) has ever been on a government-issued coin.

 Given his outsized judicial legacy, it’s only appropriate that said justice was John Marshall.(more…)